emastho/vixenydocs/src/routes/framework/composing/+page.md

 You will find a detailed explanation of them in `library`.

-Your explanation about the maintainability of Vixeny code offers valuable insights into the benefits of the framework.
-I'll refine your text for better clarity and grammatical correctness.
-Here’s an improved version:

 ## Maintainability

 Until now, we've primarily focused on functions from `Vixeny`.
 This focus isn't simply because the project is functional in nature, but also because Vixeny ensures that all exported functions are self-contained, promoting: